yahi99/corporate-website/_posts/2020-08-04-playing-kubernetes-with-minikube.md

 NAME READY STATUS RESTARTS AGE hello-minikube-3383150820-vctvh 0/1 ContainerCreating 0 3s If the output shows the STATUS as Running, the Pod is now up and running:

-NAME READY STATUS RESTARTS AGE hello-minikube-3383150820-vctvh 1/1 Running 0 13s
-5. Get the URL of the exposed Service to view the Service details:
+NAME READY STATUS RESTARTS AGE hello-minikube-3383150820-vctvh 1/1 Running 0 13s 5.
+Get the URL of the exposed Service to view the Service details:

-minikube service hello-minikube --url
-6. To view the details of your local cluster, copy and paste the URL you got as the output, on your browser.
+minikube service hello-minikube --url 6.
+To view the details of your local cluster, copy and paste the URL you got as the output, on your browser.

 The output is similar to this:

-Hostname: hello-minikube-7c77b68cff-8wdzq Pod Information: -no pod information available- Server values: server\_version=nginx: 1.13.3 - lua: 10008 Request Information: client\_address=172.17.0.1 method=GET real path=/ query= request\_version=1.1 request\_scheme=http request\_uri=http://192.168.99.100:8080/ Request Headers: accept=*/* host=192.168.99.100:30674 user-agent=curl/7.47.0 Request Body: -no body in request- If you no longer want the Service and cluster to run, you can delete them.
+Hostname: hello-minikube-7c77b68cff-8wdzq Pod Information: -no pod information available- Server values: server_version=nginx: 1.13.3 - lua: 10008 Request Information: client_address=172.17.0.1 method=GET real path=/ query= request_version=1.1 request_scheme=http request_uri=http://192.168.99.100:8080/ Request Headers: accept=_/_ host=192.168.99.100:30674 user-agent=curl/7.47.0 Request Body: -no body in request- If you no longer want the Service and cluster to run, you can delete them.

 7. Delete the hello-minikube Service:

 kubectl delete services hello-minikube The output is similar to this:

-service "hello-minikube" deleted
-8. Delete the hello-minikube Deployment:
+service "hello-minikube" deleted 8.
+Delete the hello-minikube Deployment:

 kubectl delete deployment hello-minikube The output is similar to this:

-deployment.extensions "hello-minikube" deleted
-9. Stop the local Minikube cluster:
+deployment.extensions "hello-minikube" deleted 9.
+Stop the local Minikube cluster:

 minikube stop The output is similar to this:

 Stopping "minikube"... "minikube" stopped.
 For more information, see [Stopping a Cluster](#stopping-a-cluster).

 10. Delete the local Minikube cluster: